- Does Wisconsin tax military retirement income?

 If your spouse is a legal resident of Wisconsin, he or she is liable for Wisconsin income taxes as any other resident, regardless of where he or she resides.

-If your spouse is a legal resident of another state, he or she is only liable for Wisconsin income taxes on income from a business conducted in Wisconsin, property located in Wisconsin, a Wisconsin state lottery or a multijurisdictional lottery ticket purchased in Wisconsin, Wisconsin pari-mutuel wager winnings and purses, or winnings from a Native American casino or bingo hall located in Wisconsin.
+If your spouse is a nonresident of Wisconsin, his or her income from services performed (for example, wages or services from self-employment) in Wisconsin is not taxable to Wisconsin as long as the nonresident spouse is in Wisconsin solely to be with the service member who is serving in Wisconsin in compliance with military orders.
+However, he or she is liable for Wisconsin income taxes on income from a business conducted in Wisconsin, property located in Wisconsin, a Wisconsin state lottery or a multijurisdictional lottery ticket purchased in Wisconsin, Wisconsin pari-mutuel wager winnings and purses, or winnings from a Native American casino or bingo hall located in Wisconsin.

 Note: Even though the nonresident spouse's income may not be taxable to Wisconsin, it would be taxable to the nonresident spouse's state of legal residence.